 How much money?
 Try a billion in lobbying efforts alone, eight times more than the gun lobby, according to Macy.
 Her book may seem a little late, but that’s not the fault of the author.
 In 2013, she wrote a three-part series for the Roanoke Times about how heroin use had suddenly jumped into the middle and upper class suburbs.

-“People didn’t really get it at the time,” she says, noting that her agent was nonplused when she pitched him a book on the subject back then.
-So she began work on a different nonfiction book, “Truevine,” about two African-American brothers stolen from their Roanoke family and forced into carnival life -- that successful book has been optioned by actor Leonardo DiCaprio, while “Factory Man” was so beloved by Tom Hanks that he is planning to produce an HBO miniseries.
-Both projects are in active development but not yet greenlit, Macy notes.
+“People didn’t really get it at the time,” she says, noting that her agent was nonplused when she originally pitched him a book on the subject.
+So she began work on a different nonfiction book, “Truevine,” about two African-American brothers stolen from their Roanoke family and forced into carnival life.
+That successful book has been optioned by actor Leonardo DiCaprio, while “Factory Man” was so beloved by Tom Hanks that he is planning to produce an HBO miniseries.
+Both projects are in active development but not yet greenlit, Macy says.

 “With the decline of newspapers, we don’t cover these distressed communities anymore,” Macy points out.
 “Also we don’t go back and say how are people doing there now. … I really think [journalist] Robert Caro’s ‘time equals truth’ is true.”

 A major element of “Dopesick” that makes it stand out in the growing company of books on this subject is Macy’s firsthand exploration of the heated debate in treatment strategies between abstinence-only, 12-step programs and ongoing drug treatment, or medication assisted treatment, known as MAT.
 In France, where all physicians can prescribe a suppressive opioid medication, buprenorphine, overdose rates went down 87 percent.